particledatagroup/hep-resources/content.md

 [^1]: Please send comments and corrections to micha.moshe.moskovic@cern.ch

-# Particle Data Group (PDG) resources {#dbpart}
+# Particle Data Group (PDG) resources

 * **Review of Particle Physics (RPP)**
     A comprehensive report on the fields of particle physics and related areas of cosmology and astrophysics, including both review articles and a compilation/evaluation of data on particle properties.
 The review section includes articles, tables and plots on a wide variety of theoretical and experimental topics of interest to particle physicists and astrophysicists.
 The particle properties section provides tables of published measurements as well as the Particle Data Groups best values and limits for particle properties such as masses, widths, lifetimes, and branching fractions, and an extensive summary of searches for hypothetical particles.
 RPP is published as a large book every two years, with partial updates made available once each year on the web.

     All the contents of the book version of RPP are available online: <http://pdg.lbl.gov>

-    The printed book can be ordered: <http://pdg.lbl.gov/2017/html/receive_our_products.html>
+    The printed book can be ordered: <http://pdg.lbl.gov/2019/html/receive_our_products.html>

-    Of historical interest is the complete RPP collection which can be found online: <http://pdg.lbl.gov/rpp-archive/> or <http://library.cern/PDG_publications/review_particle_physics>
+    Of historical interest is the complete RPP collection which can be found online: <http://pdg.lbl.gov/rpp-archive/> <http://library.cern/PDG_publications/review_particle_physics>

 * **Particle Physics booklet:**
     An abridged version of the Review of Particle Physics available as a pocket-sized